Seek out growth

 Disruptive companies that were challenging traditional industries before the crisis are well positioned to emerge as long-term growth leaders.

 Risks— Investing involves risks.
 Some investments are riskier than others.
 The investment return and principal value will fluctuate, and shares, when sold, may be worth more or less than the original cost.
 Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes, and political and economic uncertainties.
 Emerging and developing market investments may be especially volatile.
 Emerging markets are countries that are beginning to emerge with increased consumer potential driven by rapid industrial expansion and economic growth.
 Investing in emerging markets is very risky due to the additional political, economic, and currency risks associated with these underdeveloped geographic areas.
 Investments in securities of growth companies may be especially volatile.
 Value investing involves the risk that undervalued securities may not appreciate as anticipated.
 It may take a substantial period of time to realize a gain on an investment in a small or midsized company, if any gain is realized at all.
-Diversification does not guarantee a profit or protect against loss.
+Diversification and asset allocation do not guarantee a profit or protect against loss.

 The views expressed herein are those of investment professionals at PGIM Fixed Income, Jennison Associates LLC (“Jennison”), QMA, PGIM Real Estate, and PGIM Investments at the time the comments were made and may not be reflective of their current opinions and are subject to change without notice.
 This commentary is not intended as an offer or solicitation with respect to the purchase or sale of any security or other financial instrument or any investment management services.
 This commentary does not constitute investment advice and should not be used as the basis for any investment decision.
 This commentary does not purport to provide any legal, tax, or accounting advice.
 PGIM Investments LLC is a registered investment advisor with the U.S. Securities and Exchange Commission.